 |Serial No||processing method||Rust start time/h||Comparison of relative corrosion resistance|

 (5) Result analysis

-After oxidation, the surface is only Fe3O4 oxide film, which has very low hardness and only anti-corrosion effect;
+The surface after oxidation only has a thin Fe3O4 oxide film, which has low hardness and only provides anti-corrosion properties.

-In addition, the high corrosion resistance of the sample after QPQ treatment is mainly due to the high corrosion-resistant Fe2~3N compound layer and the dense oxide film on the surface, and the oxygen can extend into the deeper compound layer, which further passivates the compound layer to make the surface have higher corrosion resistance.
+The high corrosion resistance of the sample after QPQ treatment is mainly due to the high corrosion-resistant Fe2~3N compound layer and the dense oxide film on the surface.
+The oxygen can penetrate into the deeper compound layer, further passivating it and providing higher corrosion resistance to the surface.

-(1) The surface of 40Cr steel treated by QPQ has formed high concentration Fe2 ～ 3N nitride and dense Fe3O4 oxide film, and its surface microhardness, wear resistance and corrosion resistance have been greatly improved.
+(1) The QPQ treatment of 40Cr steel results in the formation of a high concentration of Fe2 ～ 3N nitride and a dense Fe3O4 oxide film on its surface, which greatly improves its surface microhardness, wear resistance, and corrosion resistance.

 (2) The wear resistance and corrosion resistance of the 40Cr steel surface decreases in the order of QPQ, chromium plating, ion nitriding, and oxidation treatment.